Macro Monday 60 ~ Japanese Yen Recession Signal Macro Monday 60

 The speaker(s) is neither an employee, agent nor representative of FXCM and is therefore acting independently.
 The opinions given are their own, constitute general market commentary, and do not constitute the opinion or advice of FXCM or any form of personal or investment advice.
 FXCM neither endorses nor guarantees offerings of third-party speakers, nor is FXCM responsible for the content, veracity or opinions of third-party speakers, presenters or participants.

-Stop loss is at 118.07 which is a level that lies underneath an overlap support and the 50.0% Fibonacci retracement level.
+Stop loss is at 148.65 which is a level that sits above the 50.0% Fibonacci retracement level and a pullback resistance.

-Take profit is at 118.84 which is a pullback resistance.
+Take profit is at 145.51 which is an overlap support.

 High Risk Investment Warning